rotexsoft/leanorm-cli/README.md

 See [sample-config.php](sample-config.php) for the full structure of the array that should be returned by the config file.
 Each item in the sample config file is thoroughly described & you can specify the ones you want in your own config file.

+> **Note:** running the command multiple times will not lead to all previously generated classes being overwritten.
+The only files that get overwritten would be the ones ending with **FieldsMetadata.php**.
-> **Note:** running the command multiple times will not lead to previously generated classes being overwritten.
-If you want classes to be regenerated, you would have to manually delete them before re-running the command.
+If you want all classes to be regenerated, you would have to manually delete them before re-running the command.

 The classes generated will have the directory structure below for a database with an **authors** table & a **posts** table: